·

 Which is the fastest mobile network in Sri Lanka?

-Should I get an Esim or a Local Sim whilst remote working in Sri Lanka?
+Should I get an eSIM or a Local SIM whilst remote working in Sri Lanka?

-However, if that’s not possible I highly recommend downloading an eSIM from either Airalo or Holafly for your time in Sri Lanka.
+If your phone is unlocked, it’s much more economical to get a local SIM (preferably Dialog).
+However, if that’s not possible, I highly recommend downloading an eSIM from either Airalo or Holafly for your time in Sri Lanka.
 I have tried and tested both, and both work great.

 YOU MIGHT ALSO ENJOY…